developer-zebra/developer-zebra-site/src/enterprise-browser/2-0/guide/customize/button/index.md

 ### keyevent
 Used to generate a particular keyevent or to output a character.
 Specify the key and value in **key-value** format from among the standard [Android KeyEvent values](https://developer.android.com/reference/android/view/KeyEvent.html).

 **This feature can be used to create custom keyboard layouts by invoking multiple ButtonBars placed in rows or columns on the screen**.
-Generating a keyevent for a particular key can be captured inside JavaScript onkeydown events, and also will output the value, if associated.
+Generating a keyevent for a particular key can be captured inside JavaScript `onkeydown` events and outputs the value, if associated.

 #### Key Event Examples